sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * The SmartSwitch host PMON should be able to Power Cycle, Shutdown, Reset, and rest the PCIe link per DPU or the entire system
 * The DPU must provide additional information such as reboot cause, timestamp, etc as explained in the scheme once it boots its OS to DPU_STATE table.
 * When the DPU reboots itself, should log the reboot cause and update the previous-reboot-cause-dpu field in the ChassisStateDB when it boots up again
-* When the SmartSwitch host reboots the DPU, the host should update the previous-reboot-cause-host field in the ChassisStateDB
 * The reboot-cause history should provide a holistic view of the reboot cause of the SmartSwitch host CPU, the reboot-cause of all the DPUs as seen by the Switch and the DPU itself.
 * The DPUs should be uniquely identified and the DPU upon boot may get this ID from the host and identify itself.
 * Implement the required API enhancements and new APIs for DPU management (see details in design section)